How to Use the NaturallySpeaking Dictation Box

 Wondering when to use the NaturallySpeaking Dictation Box?
 Work at the Dictation Box level when you find you don’t have all the voice commands you normally use.
-Pop open the Dictation Box as shown in and see what happens.
+The following tips give you an idea of what kinds of actions you can take with the Dictation Box and tell you how to do them.

 When you dictate into an application where only the Dictation Box applies, you don’t have access to several capabilities that you would have in a Full Text Control application or a Natural Language application.
 But, fear not, you can:

 Select and edit text.

 Doesn’t seem like much of a sacrifice, right?
 The Dictation Box gives you the option to do things in applications that otherwise don’t want to play nicely with NaturallySpeaking.